hammal/cbadc/docs/source/tutorials/b_general/plot_a_compare_estimator.rst

 signal, the simulator, or the digital estimator this iteration could potentially continue until the default stop criteria of 2^63 iterations.

 ..
-GENERATED FROM PYTHON SOURCE LINES 273-286
+GENERATED FROM PYTHON SOURCE LINES 276-289

 .. code-block:: default
-   :lineno-start: 274

     # Set simulation length